bwaynesu/BComponentComparator/README.md

 Features we are working on adding:

 - **Context Menu Integration**: Add "Add to Comparator" option in Component right-click menu that automatically opens the Comparator window
-- **Inheritance Support**: Support dragging derived class instances into the list after specifying a base type

 ## Under Evaluation